Supply Chain Trends Every Packaging Leader Must Watch

 - Cybersecurity Threats: As supply chains become more digitized, they become more vulnerable to cyberattacks that can disrupt operations, according to MHI.

-- Energy and Infrastructure Vulnerabilities: Increasing power demands and energy supply issues due to AI could cause delays, especially if regions face outages or infrastructure weaknesses.
+- Energy and Infrastructure Vulnerabilities: Increasing power demands and energy supply issues due to AI could cause delays, especially if regions face outages.

 - Climate Change and Environmental Factors: Extreme weather events, resource scarcity, and new sustainability regulations may disrupt traditional supply routes and increase costs.

-- Labor and Workforce Challenges: Shortages of skilled labor and the need for new digital skills could slow down supply chain operations and adaptation.
+- Labor and Workforce Challenges: Shortages of skilled labor and the need for new digital skills could slow down supply chain operations.

 Tariffs, trade wars, and political instability expose businesses to higher costs and supply risks if they rely too heavily on one region or supplier.